aniruddhasudarshan/aniruddhasudarshan.github.io/_pages/other_stuff.md

 Miscellaneous
 ------

-* This [article](https://www-users.cse.umn.edu/~kwlan/documents/french-glossary.pdf) has a collection of Math words in French and their English translations.
+* This [article](https://www-users.cse.umn.edu/~kwlan/documents/french-glossary.pdf) has a collection of Math words used in French papers and their English translations.